WillowInc/opendigitaltwins-building/Samples/04-HVACSystemsandPlants.md

 ## HVAC Systems

-An HVAC water system is a single closed loop hydronic (or single-pressure steam distribution) including all equipment within the distribution.
+An HVAC Water System is a single closed loop hydronic (or single-pressure steam distribution) including all equipment within the distribution.
 This is similar to the Loop concept in both Haystack and Brick for how a system with a single loop might be modeled.
 A chilled water system might include chillers, pumps, and AHUs and terminal equipment with hydronic cooling coils served by the system.

 HVAC Systems include ChilledWaterSystem, HotWaterSystem, CondenserWaterSystem, and SteamSystem.